jupitern/cosmosdb/README.md

 - added support for nested partition keys

+- added support for creating collections with partition keys

 - pass a known partition value when querying as an alternative to cross-partition queries

 ### v2.0.0